apinanyogaratnam/Associate/README.md

 - company identified with company name

 TODO:
-- place test methods into separate files
+- place test methods into separate files (another package) Company
-  Company
 - add comments to all code
 - make getDegree in another way